DerDanilo/seafile-community-manual/docs/installation/network.md

 80/tcp open  http
 ```

+Open a web browser: `https://192.168.1.2/`.
+If you see the *default nginx page*, it works.

 ---

 ### IPv6

 If your server has a global IPv6 address, you can test it with a web browser on a computer in local LAN having IPv6 enabled as well: `http://[2003:a:452:e300:5054:ff:feae:a412]`.
-This works because the Nginx 'default' server (which we have still enabled) comes with IPv6 enabled.
+This works because the Nginx 'default' server comes with IPv6 enabled.

 You can test with curl as well:
 ```shell